2024 National Alzheimer's Summit

 Jeffrey Cummings

-Joy Chambers-Grundy Professor of Brain Science, Co-Director of Pam Quirk Brain Health and Biomarker Laboratory, Director of Chambers-Grundy Center for Transformative Neuroscience, University of Nevada, Las Vegas
+Joy Chambers-Grundy Professor of Brain Science, Director of the Chambers-Gundy Center for Transformative Neuroscience, and Co-Director of the Pam Quirk Brain Health and Biomarker Laboratory, Department of Brain Health, School of Integrated Health Sciences, University of Nevada, Las Vegas

 , MD, ScD(HC)